layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/mutual-tls/quiz.md

       - id: "d"
         text: "AUTO"
   - id: "q2"
-    text: "Which certificate files are present in the sidecar proxy for mTLS?
-(Select all that apply)"
+    text: "Which certificate files are present in the sidecar proxy for mTLS?"
     type: "multiple-answers"
     marks: 2
     options: